1. About alogliptin

 - Alogliptin is also called by the brand name Vipidia.
 When it's combined with metformin the brand name is Vipdomet.

-3. Who can and can't take alogliptin
+3. Who can and cannot take alogliptin

 Alogliptin can be taken by adults (aged 18 years and older).